facebookresearch/habitat-challenge/README.md

 ### DD-PPO Training Starter Code
 In this example, we will evaluate an end-to-end policy trained with DD-PPO.
 Follow these next steps to train and evaluate the DD-PPO baseline.

-1. Install Habitat-Sim via [these instructions](https://github.com/facebookresearch/habitat-challenge/tree/rearrangement-challenge-2022#installing-habitat-sim).
+1. Make sure Habitat-Sim is installed via [these instructions](https://github.com/facebookresearch/habitat-challenge/tree/rearrangement-challenge-2022#installing-habitat-sim).
 You will run all the subsequent steps from the `habitat` conda environment.

 1. Install [Habitat-Lab](https://github.com/facebookresearch/habitat-lab/) - Use the `challenge_tasks` branch in our Github repo, which can be cloned using:
     ```